Persuasion with Ambiguous Communication: Properties of Optimal Persuasion with Ambiguous Communication

-Note that \eqref{equ_linear_phi_inverse} may be interpreted as constant relative ambiguity aversion (see \cite{klibanoff2005smooth}).
-The result that all experiments used must be weakly Pareto-ranked is reminiscent of a key Pareto-ranking result \cite[p.
-959, Lemma 2]{rayo2010optimal} in an entirely different persuasion setting (one in which ambiguity plays no role).
+Note that \eqref{equ_linear_phi_inverse} implies constant relative ambiguity aversion (see \cite{klibanoff2005smooth}).
+The result that all experiments used must be weakly Pareto-ranked is reminiscent of a key Pareto-ranking result \cite[Lemma 2]{rayo2010optimal} in an entirely different persuasion setting (one in which ambiguity plays no role).
 The more general results of our Theorem \ref{thm_optimal_persuasion_pareto_ranked_experiments} have no obvious analogue in the setting of \cite{rayo2010optimal}.